 Nothing ruins an adventure quicker than getting scammed or robbed!

-One time in Panama, some women distracted me while stealing a laptop from my backpack.
-I figured it was gone forever, until incredibly, this happened 3 months later.
+One time in Panama, women distracted me while stealing my laptop from a backpack.
+I thought it was gone, until this happened 3 months later.
 I got lucky.

-In Mexico, a pickpocket grabbed my iPhone as I was walking.
+In Mexico, a pickpocket once grabbed my iPhone on the street.
 I managed to get that back too, chasing the thief down the road screaming like a maniac and brandishing a bottle of tequila!
+LOL.

 You don’t even need to travel internationally to have bad stuff happen.
-In Miami, my camera was stolen from the beach when I wasn’t paying attention.
+In Miami Beach, my camera was stolen when I wasn’t paying attention.

-After seven years of almost constant travel around the world, I’ve grown accustomed to deceitful taxi drivers, two-faced tour guides, insincere offers of help, and the occasional robbery or scam.
+After years traveling the world, I’ve grown accustomed to deceitful taxi drivers, two-faced tour guides, insincere offers of help, and an occasional theft or scam.

 For the most part, the world is a pretty safe place for travelers.
 I don’t want to scare you too much!
-However it’s wise to be prepared for the worst.
+However, it’s wise to be prepared.

-With that in mind, here are my best travel safety tips to help minimize your chances of something bad happening to you or your belongings during your travels.
+With that in mind, here are my best travel safety tips to help minimize your chances of something bad happening to you during your travels.